minetest-mods/areas/api.md

 you can register rules to control whether to allow or prohibit the creation of an area.

 Return values:
-* `true` Always create the area, no matter of other conditions.
-Note that this includes the conditions set by this mod.
+* `true` Forcefully allows the area creation.
+This overwrites the outcome of any previously executed conditions, including the default ones registered by this mod.
 * `false, errMsg` Disable the creation of the area and return an error message.
-* `nil` Enable the creation of the area, if all other callbacks return `nil` too.
+* `nil` (or no return value) Enable the creation of the area, unless specified otherwise by the other registered callbacks.

 HUD